kaiwinter/dummyjdbc/README.md

 WHERE surname=?
 AND age=?
 ```
 with parameters "Smith" and "34" will search for resources in the following order (always case-insensitive):
+* `mytable?Smith,34`
 * `mytable`
-* `mytable?Smith,34`

 ## Testing INSERT/DELETE queries
-One key part of testing how the application interacts with the DB is to capture if it performed the right INSERT/UPDATE queries, this is not possible.
+One key part of testing how the application interacts with the DB is to capture if it performed the right INSERT/UPDATE queries, this is now possible.

 When updating a table now the parameters are captured and stored into a String which will be accessible for testing purposes

 ### How to know which parameters have been used for a query
-A new InMemory resource will be created with name euals to the name of the table + `_PARAMS`
+A new InMemory resource will be created with name equals to the name of the table + `_PARAMS`
 E.g: when updating table `users` a new key will be added with name `users_PARAMS`

 ### Sample code